Four Seattle community centers will see their hours reduced, starting in September

 The hours being reduced were in recent years sustained by the Associated Recreation Council (ARC), a nonprofit that partners with the city to manage programs, classes and activities at community centers, Parks spokeswoman Rachel Schulkin said.

 ARC paid for building monitors to cover those hours, at a cost of about $158,000 per year, allowing the popular centers in Northwest Seattle to stay open longer for drop-in programs and classes, she said.
-Parks had been hit with major budget cuts during the economic recession.
+The arrangement was made after Parks had been hit with major budget cuts during the economic recession, Schulkin said.

-Now the dollars from ARC are no longer available because the nonprofit has determined the arrangement isn’t sustainable, Schulkin said.
+Now the dollars from ARC are no longer available because the nonprofit has determined the arrangement isn’t sustainable, she said.

 Parks recognizes that Seattle residents “would love more hours from their community centers and pools,” the spokeswoman said, noting the department recently brought on a new recreation director, Justin Cutler.